contao/docs/docs/manual/article-management/content-elements.en.md

 `monospaced font`
 ```

-Will be converted to the following HTML code:
+Is converted to the following HTML code:

 ```html
 monospaced font